Resources for More Information: Clinical Trials

 American Society of Clinical Oncology

 There are many ways to find clinical trials that may best suit individual needs.
-This website provides a platform for patients, caregivers, and healthcare professionals to find a clinical trials.
+This website provides a platform for patients, caregivers, and healthcare professionals to find a clinical trial.

 American Cancer Society: Clinical Trials-What You Need to Know

-Booklet that provides comprehensive information about clinical trials, phases of studies, deciding to be part of a trial and protection of research (human) subjects.
+A booklet that provides comprehensive information about clinical trials, phases of studies, deciding to be part of a trial, and protection of research (human) subjects.
 Free and downloadable in PDF format.

 Leukemia and Lymphoma Society: Clinical Trials